eliemichel/LearnWebGPU/next/getting-started/adapter-and-device/the-adapter.md

 	wgpuInstanceRequestAdapter(instance, options, callbackInfo);

-	// We wait until userData.requestEnded gets true while (!userData.requestEnded) {
+	// We wait until userData.requestEnded gets true

 	// Hand the execution to the WebGPU instance so that it can check for
-		// pending async operations, in which case it invokes our callbacks. wgpuInstanceProcessEvents(instance);
+	// pending async operations, in which case it invokes our callbacks.
+	// NB: We test once before the loop not to wait for 200ms in case it is
+	// already ready
+	wgpuInstanceProcessEvents(instance);

+	while (!userData.requestEnded) {
-		// Waiting for 200 ms to avoid asking too often to process events std::this_thread::sleep_for(std::chrono::milliseconds(200));
+		// Waiting for 200 ms to avoid asking too often to process events
+#ifdef __EMSCRIPTEN__
+		emscripten_sleep(100);
+#else
+		std::this_thread::sleep_for(std::chrono::milliseconds(200));
+#endif

+		wgpuInstanceProcessEvents(instance);
 	}

 	return userData.adapter;